TYPO3-Documentation/t3docs-wiki-migration/output_pages/HowToDeleteExtensions.rst

 Extension Manager terminology
 =============================

-In the context of the TYPO3 extension [outdated wiki link] manager ("EM"), the words "install" and "uninstall" differ from their mainstream meaning.
+In the context of the TYPO3 `extension </Category:Extension>`__ [deprecated wiki link] manager ("EM"), the words "install" and "uninstall" differ from their mainstream meaning.
 To avoid mixing these terms up with the other EM verbs, here is a clarification:

 -  **Import** means "downloading an extension from `TER <https://extensions.typo3.org/>`__ and copying it to